nkoehring/starsy/README.md

 Missing features above are all planned for 0.5 release version.
 Future versions might get some or all of the following features:

-⁉ More fonts and themes

-⁉ Add meta data to any object

 ⁉ Export a single- or multi-page report / dossier / pamphlet

-⁉ More object types (stations orbiting the star, mega structures?)

 ⁉ (faction?)
 Icons for planets / moons / stations

+⁉ More object types (stations orbiting the star, mega structures?)

 ⁉ ...possibly more to come, let me know about your ideas!